 Many folks are understandably dubious about the price of doing it themselves and, to be sure, if you go down the path of making cat food yourself there can be an initial outlay for a grinder and a supply of the dry vitamins and other ingredients.
-The grinder, however, will last you for years and years (mine's been going strong for well over a decade).
+A decent, however, will last you for years and years.
+Mine has been going strong for coming up on 20 years now.

-I finally did some calculations this morning on what it costs me to make a supply of cat food for my two furry shamans.
-I bought free-range chicken (on sale at Whole Foods) and when I added up the total cost of the meat, eggs, organs and other ingredients - and divided the cost by the number of days it will feed Wilson and Sidney-Beans, I came up with a cost of about 90 cents a day per cat.
+I finally did some calculations some years back on what it costs me to make a supply of cat food for my two furry shamans.
+I used to buy free-range chicken (on sale at Whole Foods) and when I added up the total cost of the meat, eggs, organs and other ingredients – and divided the cost by the number of days it will feed my two cats, I came up with a cost of about 90 cents a day per cat.
+This was in 2013.

-Methinks homemade raw feeding really is a bargain.
+I think homemade raw feeding is a bargain.